sourcery-ai-experiments/blog.nathanv.me/content/posts/static-site-github-actions.md

-+++
+---
+author: Nathan Vaughn
+date: "2019-10-15"
-title = "Deploying a Static Site with GitHub Actions" date = "2019-10-15" author = "Nathan Vaughn" tags = ["GitHub", "GitHub Actions", "continuous delivery", "Hugo"] description = "How I used GitHub Actions to completely automate the building and deployment of my personal site (and this blog)"
+description: How I used GitHub Actions to completely automate the building and deployment of my personal site (and this blog)
-+++
+tags:
+- GitHub
+- GitHub Actions
+- continuous delivery
+- Hugo
+title: Deploying a Static Site with GitHub Actions
+---

 ## Background